Learning Disability Testing

 Children and adults can struggle academically for a variety of reasons.
 Problems with reading, writing and math can make it difficult to learn effectively because these skills are required in order to learn.
-Therefore, we examine the hierarchy of skills used in each area to discover what the learning disability is in order to better help the client with his/her unique circumstances.
+With the help of learning disabilities testing, we are able to examine the hierarchy of skills used in each area to discover what the learning disability and how a client can adjust to his/her unique circumstances.
+CNLD Testing & Therapy provides:

 Math performance is examined for written and applied math on word problems and fluency in recalling basic facts.
 We also can examine the building blocks of math, such as number sense and development of an internal number line.

 Once we know the underlying issues at hand, we can recommend effective solutions to address them.
 This happens through our educational advocacy program and other aftercare services once the learning disabilities testing is complete.

 For More Information about Learning Disabilities Testing, Contact (734) 994-9466